 The thyroid at a glance

 The thyroid is a small, butterfly-shaped organ located in the neck area, and is responsible for the production of vital hormones.
 Among other things, these hormones control the body’s metabolism and influence growth and development.
+If the thyroid does not produce enough thyroid hormones, this is known as an underactive thyroid (hypothyroidism).
+This hormone deficiency can affect the metabolism and lead to various symptoms such as fatigue, sensitivity to cold and constipation.

 What is the thyroid important for?

 The thyroid hormones regulate heart rate, digestion, mental state and body temperature.
 The balance of these hormones is essential for health and everyday wellbeing.
+A stable hormone level is crucial for the functioning of these systems.
+Thyroid dysfunction can affect the cardiovascular system, metabolism and mental health.
+Therefore, the thyroid gland is essential for physical and mental well being.

 Definition and explanation of hypothyroidism

-- Thyroxine (T4): The main product of the thyroid gland, which is produced in large quantities.
+The main product of the thyroid gland, which is produced in large quantities.
 It plays a central role in regulating metabolism and influences growth and development.

-- Triiodothyronine (T3): This hormone is more active than T4 and has a faster impact on the body.
+This hormone is more active than T4 and has a faster impact on the body.
 It is mainly produced by converting T4 into T3 in peripheral tissues.

-- Calcitonin: Is involved in regulating calcium and phosphate levels in the blood and therefore plays an important role in bone health.
+Is involved in regulating calcium and phosphate levels in the blood and therefore plays an important role in bone health.

 Primary hypothyroidism

-Primary hypothyroidism can be caused by several factors that have a direct influence on thyroid function.
+Primary hypothyroidism results directly from problems with the thyroid gland itself and can be caused by various factors that directly affect thyroid function.
 One common cause is autoimmune thyroid inflammation, also known as Hashimoto’s thyroiditis, in which the immune system mistakenly attacks and damages thyroid cells.
 Other causes include a low-iodine diet, thyroid surgery, radiation in the neck area or congenital thyroid abnormalities and disorders.

 Secondary hypothyroidism